DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 * Once it is done, you will see this.
-* You may get an error about DBA role grants, but that is okay.
+* You may get an error about DBA role grants.
+This error is okay, please refer to [here](https://docs.oracle.com/en/cloud/paas/exadata-express-cloud/mgeec/import-schema-oracle-autonomous-database-1.html).
 ![](./screenshots/MV2ADB_screenshots/mv2done.png)

 <a name="validate"></a>